Extended Care Drug Rehab Programs

-Extended drug rehabilitation (rehab) programs are available for those with serious drug or alcohol addictions.
-Conceptually, an extended addiction treatment program may include drug and/or alcohol rehab as well as any accompanying aftercare treatment, or it may simply be an extension of the initial rehab duration beyond the usual long-term program period of 90 days.
+Extended drug treatment programs are available for those with serious drug or alcohol addictions.
+Conceptually, an extended addiction treatment program may include rehab as well as any accompanying aftercare treatment, or it may simply be an extension of the initial rehab duration beyond the usual long-term program period of 90 days.

 Inpatient Addiction Rehab Programs

 Inpatient programs require that patients live on-site, and provide 24-hour supervision and access to medical and psychiatric care, if needed.
 The durations of long-term care in an extended drug rehab program vary, but often may last anywhere from three months to a year.
 This depends on the specific needs of the individual.
 Long-term programs can even be extended beyond a year, and some patients stay for more than one extended program.

 Although costly and requiring a substantial time commitment, extended care through a residential or inpatient facility will sometimes be recommended.
 Extended drug rehab programs may be suggested for those with serious addiction issues, or for those who have attempted recovery many times without long-term success.
 These same people may be having trouble in society and problems functioning in the community.
 Enhanced access to on-site care is one of the many benefits for those in this situation, where doctors, medical staff, and counselors are available at all times.